Hugh Lindsay (British Army officer): Media depiction

 Despite the concern of his widow, the death of Lindsay was portrayed in the Netflix drama The Crown in 2020 for its fourth season.
 She reportedly wrote to the producers and asked them not to portray the accident, stating it was a private tragedy.
 In response the producers responded by stating that they understood her concerns but the accident would still be portrayed in the series as they deal with difficult subjects with integrity and great sensitivity.
-His widow was horrified that the series depicted that accident and was concerned about the potential impact of the episode on her daughter.
-The episode titled "Avalanche", focuses on the aftermath of the avalanche with real audio reporting of the event imposed over a long-distance shot of an avalanche, with no actor for Lindsay cast for the series.
+His widow was horrified that the series depicted the accident and was concerned about the potential impact of the episode on her daughter.
+The episode, titled "Avalanche", focuses on the aftermath of the avalanche with real audio reporting of the event imposed over a long-distance shot of an avalanche, with no actor for Lindsay cast for the series.